sailoog/openplotter-documentation/en/can-usb.md

 The drop line to the devices should not be longer than 6 m.
 The backbone can have 100m in length.

-It is good to install the raspberry pi power supply next to the bus power supply, so that the ground has nearly the same level (cable is also a resistor).
+The CAN-USB Stick is not isolated, so connecting the Raspberry Pi power supply to the CAN bus power supply is highly recommended.

 ## Software